diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 ```
 ![Terminal OS X source /Users/YourUserName/.rvm/scripts/rvm](/assets/img/osx03.png)

-Now we need to install ruby.
+Now we need to install Ruby.
 ```bash
 # Copy and paste or type the code below on your terminal
 rvm install ruby-2.4.1
 ```
 ![Terminal OS X rvm install ruby](/assets/img/osx04.png)

-During the process, RVM will also install the [Homebrew](https://brew.sh/), press **enter** to continue the installation.
+During the process, RVM will also install the [Homebrew](https://brew.sh/), press **Enter** to continue the installation.

->Homebrew is a package manager for MacOS as the Chocolatey is for Windows.
+> Homebrew is a package manager for Mac OS X as the Chocolatey is for Windows.

 ![Terminal OS X homebrew install](/assets/img/osx05.png)

 #### Installing Jekyll and Bundler on Mac OS X

-To install Jekyll it's simple.
+To install Jekyll, it's simple.
 ```bash
 # Copy and paste or type the code below on your terminal
 gem install jekyll